elpassion/Showcase/content/UITableView-separating-business-logic-in-MVVM/Readme.md

 ## Model

-As you can see there are 4 different modes of the SongCell:
+As you can see there are two screen kinds:

+- picking
+- listening

+and, in total, four different modes of the SongCell:

 |.picking(.unselected)|.picking(.selected)|.listening(.playable)|.listening(.playing)|